 Focus of the Liturgy

-The Gospel readings for March are taken from St. Luke and St. John.
-All are from Year C, Cycle 1.
+The Gospel readings for March are taken from St. Matthew and St. John.
+All are from Year A, Cycle 2.

 Highlights of the Month